TheOdinProject/curriculum/ruby/testing_ruby_with_rspec/introduction_to_rspec.md

 1 example, 0 failures
 ```

 At this point, refactoring isn't necessary.
 The `#add` method is essentially a one line method.
-As you progress in your Ruby learning, however, you might find your methods getting more complex, and you might find that you have to make extra efforts to abide by [SOLID](<https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)>) principles.
+As you progress in your Ruby learning, however, you might find your methods getting more complex, and you might find that you have to make extra efforts to abide by [SOLID principles](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)).
 When that time comes, using RSpec and the "red-green-refactor" cycle will allow you to code with confidence, knowing that your classes and their behaviors continue to meet your specified expectations.

 ### Assignment